Gas crunch from cyberattack intensifies in nation’s capital - The Boston Globe

 Advertisement

-President Joe Biden, when asked by a reporter on Thursday if he had been briefed about the ransom payment, said “I have no comment on that.”
+President Biden declined to comment when asked by a reporter Thursday if he had been briefed about the ransom payment.

 Biden also said that his administration will try to disrupt the hackers’ ability to operate.

-The tracking service GasBuddy.com on Friday showed that 88% of gas stations were out of fuel in the nation's capital, 45% were out in Virginia and 39% of Maryland stations were dry.
-About 65% of stations were without gas in North Carolina, and nearly half were tapped out in Georgia and South Carolina.
+The tracking service GasBuddy.com on Friday showed that 88 percent of gas stations were out of fuel in the nation’s capital, 45 percent were out in Virginia, and 39 percent of Maryland stations were dry.
+About 65 percent of stations were without gas in North Carolina, and nearly half were tapped out in Georgia and South Carolina.

-Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal, and some areas may experience “intermittent service interruptions during this start-up period.”
+Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal.

-“Our current expectation based on the conversations between the company and experts at the Department of Energy is that the vast majority of markets and affected regions are receiving fuel at gas stations for consumers, and will continue to receive more fuel throughout the weekend and into early next week,” White House press secretary Jen Psaki said at a Friday briefing.
-“Hence, getting us closer to return us back to normal.”
+White House press secretary Jen Psaki said at a Friday briefing that “the vast majority of markets and affected regions are receiving fuel at gas stations for consumers, and will continue to receive more fuel throughout the weekend and into early next week.”

 A gas station owner in Virginia said panic buying is the problem.